Skip to Content

 F

 Folio Large sized books and journals.
-In the Library at Queen's these are shelved separately at the end of standard sized sequences.
+These are shelved separately at the end of standard sized sequences.
 If you have difficulty locating a folio please ask a member of staff, they will be happy to help.
 Folio shelfmarks are distinguished by a small ‘f’ at the start of the shelfmark.

 G

-Government Publication A government publication is an official document issued by a government agency.
-Government publications contain information covering a wide variety of subjects.
+Government Publication is an official document issued by a government department or agency.
+These collections are part of the Official Publications Collections.

-Group study rooms The McClay Library has 23 study rooms that are available for students to use for group work.
-These rooms can be booked up to one day in advance by students.
+Group study rooms The McClay Library has 33 study rooms that are available for students to use for group work.
+These rooms can be booked up to one day in advance by students through Queen’s Online.
 Group study rooms are also available in the Medical Library and Biomedical Library.

 H

-Healthcare Library of Northern Ireland.
-A website which provides information and resources to Health Services staff across Northern Ireland.
+Healthcare Library of Northern Ireland provides information and resources to Health Services staff across Northern Ireland.

 Hold Another way of saying Request.
-You can 'hold' books that are currently on loan using the 'Request It' button on the Library catalogue.
+You can 'hold' books that are currently on loan using the 'Request’ button on Library Search

-Holdshelf When requested items are available to collect they are placed on the Holdshelf in either the McClay Library or the Biomedical Library.
+Holdshelf When requested items are available to collect they are placed on the Holdshelf in either the McClay Library, the Biomedical Library or the Medical Library.
 Items on these shelves can be taken out using Self Service machines located in the same area.
-In the Medical Library holds can be collected at the Borrower Services Desk.

 I

-Inter-Branch If a book or article is only available at a branch of Library Services which you don't normally use, we may be able to get that item brought over for you via Inter-Branch.
-If you are eligible you can place an Inter-Branch request from the Borrower Services Desk at the library branch you normally use.
-Undergraduate students are not eligible to make article requests through the Inter-Branch service.
+Inter-Branch Loan If a book or article is only available at a branch of Library Services which you don't normally use, we may be able to retrieve it and make it available for collection at your preferred library site.
+If eligible, you may place an Inter-Branch request at the library branch you normally use.
+For more information see here.

 Inter-Library Loans The Inter-Library Loans Service exists to obtain books, articles, theses, reports, patents or standards which you need for your work, but are not available at any branch of Queen's University Library.